 Some types of massage can help to calm someone down and improve overall mental and physical health.
 The key is to find the right one for the particular needs of the person you are trying to help.

 Finally, don’t be afraid to ask for assistance.
-Sometimes people need help to remember what they are supposed to be doing or to be listening to.
+That means getting some respite care.
 It may be helpful to ask for help at various stages of your caregiving journey.
 This could be something that a professional such as a therapist or even your doctor can help you with.

 There are also many online support groups that you can look into for help.